GDGVienna/droidcon-at-site/app/call-for-papers.md

 Afterwards we will add in the speaker details.
 Generally only one talk per speaker will be accepted, and we will in this second phase also review experience with past talks given.

-We will contact you in case of some questions, and latest beginning of August 2016 you should hear from us whether your talk has been selected.
+We will contact you in case of some questions, and latest beginning of May 2018 you should hear from us whether your talk has been selected.
 Exceptionally high-quality talk proposals might be selected and announced even earlier.

 ###### Travel Subsidy

 As our budget is limited we can only offer limited travel subsidy for your talk.
 If you need financial support please indicate so in the comment field.

-{% endcomment %}
+{% comment %}
 Our call for papers is closed now.
 Thank you for your interest in presenting at droidcon Vienna!
+{% endcomment %}

 <img class="img-responsive feature-image" src="{{ site.baseurl }}/img/posts/cod.jpg" style="display:none">